Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Introduction

-To address the drawbacks in WRF, we propose Mip-NeWRF, an enhanced physics-informed WRF that achieves scale robustness, higher accuracy, and faster convergence, framework flowchart of which is shown in Fig.~\ref{fig_ill_5}.
-The “Mip” in Mip-NeWRF indicates our hybrid encoding is inspired by Mip-NeRF\cite{mip-nerf}, which improves NeRF’s anti-aliasing through an integrated encoding scheme; “NeWRF” denotes that our model adopts its sparse WRF framework as its backbone.
-Mip-NeWRF introduces novel and advanced designs across encoding, network, and synthesis modules.
-Positional encoding (PE) commonly used in WRF contains rich information but does not adhere to physical scale consistency, its high frequency components behave like noise and destabilize backpropagation, leading to poor cross-scale training consistency, low accuracy, and high variance.
-Mip-NeWRF resolves these issues via a scale-consistent hybrid encoding strategy.
-Conventional WRF practice of using dual networks and low learning rates to ensure stability, but this weakens training signals and slows convergence.
-Mip-NeWRF mitigates this through a carefully designed single network architecture together with a suite of training strategies.
-Finally, unlike many WRF variants that directly borrow optical rendering designs, Mip-NeWRF integrates frequency-dependent physical fusion during synthesis, further improving prediction accuracy.
-We emphasize that the proposed techniques are applicable to general WRF formulations.
-Our main contributions are summarized as:
+To address the drawbacks in existing sparse-directional WRF, we propose Mip-NeWRF, an enhanced physics-informed WRF for sparse indoor CFR prediction with task-specific coordinated improvements.
+The framework flowchart is shown in Fig.~\ref{fig_ill_5}.
+Positional encoding (PE) commonly used in WRF contains rich information but does not adhere to physical scale consistency, its high frequency components behave like noise and destabilize backpropagation, leading to poor cross-scale training consistency and low accuracy.
+Inspired by the anti-aliasing mechanism of Mip-NeRF\cite{mip-nerf}, we introduce a scale-consistent hybrid encoding that combines PE and integrated positional encoding (IPE) under an adaptive normalization framework, capturing the stable low-frequency spatial structures and fine-grained variational details simultaneously.
+Beyond encoding, Mip-NeWRF revisits the network architecture, optimization strategy, and the inherited optical rendering designs of existing WRF methods, adopts single shared network to accelerate convergence, and incorporates frequency-dependent electromagnetic priors in synthesis for reconstruction fidelity.
+Our main contributions are:

 \begin{itemize} \item Scale-consistent hybrid encoding.
-We introduce an adaptive normalization that rescales scene coordinates for cross-scene comparability, and a physics-aligned encoding bandwidth selection that adapts the encoding frequencies to the target physical resolution.
-This ensures robust cross-scene generalization of our framework.
-Additionally, a PE+IPE (integrated positional encoding) hybrid encoding supplies stable, low-frequency signals by IPE for fast, stable training while retaining PE’s high-resolution detail, yielding faster convergence and lower error.

-\item Single shared network and curriculum learning.
-A single network serves both coarse and fine sampling stages where coarse outputs provide priors for virtual transmitter distribution used by fine sampling, and designed sharing network improves convergence speed without sacrificing performance.
-We employ curriculum learning in training, together with larger learning rates, gradient clipping, and warm up, to accelerate and stabilize training.

-\item Physics-aware synthesis.
-During channel synthesis we compensate for path loss and interface interaction attenuation by incorporating physical priors, thereby improving accuracy and reducing learning difficulty.
-Interface interaction losses are computed separately for TE and TM polarizations using Fresnel relations, these compensations are frequency dependent.
+We propose an adaptive normalization framework together with a PE--IPE hybrid encoding scheme.
+The proposed design maintains physical scale consistency and generalization ability across environments, and balances stable low-frequency representation with high-resolution spatial detail, exhibiting improved robustness to scene-scale variations and reduced prediction error.